peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 1. For cases defined for the structured syntax suffix, where the fragment identifier does resolve per the structured syntax suffix rules, then proceed as specified by the specification associated with the "Fragment Identifier Considerations" column in the IANA Structured Syntax Suffixes registry.
 2. For cases defined for the structured syntax suffix, where the fragment identifier does not resolve per the structured syntax suffix rules, then proceed as specified by the specification associated with the full media type.
 3. For cases not defined for the structured syntax suffix, then proceed as specified by the specification associated with the full media type.

+### Security Considerations for Suffix Processing

+#### Document Validity

+If a toolchain chooses to process a provided media type by using the selected structured suffix processing rules, it cannot presume that a document that is valid per the decoding rules associated with the structured suffix will be valid for a recognized subset of the structured suffix.
+For example, presuming a media type of "application/foo+bar", a toolchain cannot presume that a valid "+bar" document will also be a valid "application/foo" document.
+On the other hand, presuming a media type of "application/foo+bar", a toolchain can presume that a valid "application/foo+bar" document will also be a valid "+bar" document.

+#### Fragment Semantics

+If a toolchain chooses to process a provided media type by using the selected structured suffix processing rules, it cannot presume that fragment identifier semantics will be the same across a recognized subset of the structured suffix.
+For example, presuming a media type of "application/foo+bar", a toolchain cannot presume that the fragment semantics for a "+bar" document will be the same as for an "application/foo+bar" document.

+#### Security Characteristics

+Toolchains cannot assume that the security characteristics of processing based on structured suffixes will be the same for the entire media type.
+For example, presuming a media type of "application/foo+bar", a toolchain cannot presume that the security characteristics for a "+bar" document will be the same as for a "application/foo+bar" document.

+#### Partial Processing

+It is conceivable that an attacker could utilize structured suffixes in a way that tricks unsuspecting toolchains into skipping important security checks and allowing viruses to propagate.
+For example, an attacker might utilize an "application/vnd.ms-excel.addin.macroEnabled.12+zip" structured suffix to trigger an unzip process that might then directly invoke Microsoft Excel, bypassing anti-virus tooling that would otherwise block a macro-enabled MS Excel file containing a virus of some kind from being scanned or opened.

+Enterprising attackers might take advantage of toolchains that partially process media types in this manner.
+Toolchains that process media types based purely on a structured suffix need to ensure that further processing does not blindly trust the decoded data, and that proper magic header or file structure checking is performed, before allowing the decoded data to drive operations that might negatively impact the application environment or operating system.

 #  Media Type Registration Procedures {#procedures}